Premium video tutorials

 Leveraging Micro Charts to build a very quick visual summary of your key metrics.

-Adding Interactivity to Your Dashboard
+Adding Interactivity to Your Dashboard Free Lesson

-Understanding The MATCH() Function
+Understanding the MATCH() Function

 The MATCH() function may not look like much, but it can pull back the position of a data element: something that is key for dynamic dashboarding

-Pinpoint Data With INDEX(MATCH())
+Pinpoint Data with INDEX(MATCH())

 Using a combination of the INDEX() and MATCH() functions to dynamically restate the dashboard source information

-Benefits Of NA Values
+Benefits of NA Values

 Many users fear #N/A values appearing in their spreadsheets.
 This module explores how to create this result with the NA() function, and why it's fantastic for charts